 - We will decide to approve, close, or deny the application.
 If we close it, the applicant may reapply without prejudice.
 If we deny it, the applicant can file an appeal through our appeal process.

-- The applicant will receive a link to the approved permit, which is accessible for 30 days through the Integrated Application Registry.
+- The applicant will receive a link to the approved permit, which is accessible through the Integrated Application Registry.
 We will also share our decision on our Publication of Decision page.